QubesOS/qubes-doc/introduction/faq.md

 ### Why doesn't this website have security feature X?

 Although we caution users against [placing undue trust in this website][Should I trust this website?] because we [distrust the infrastructure], we have no objection to enabling website security features when doing so is relatively costless and provides some marginal benefit to website visitors.
-So, if feature X isn't enabled, it's most likely for one of three reasons
+So, if feature X isn't enabled, it's most likely for one of three reasons:

 1. Our GitHub Pages platform doesn't support it.
 2. Our platform supports it, but we've decided not to enable it.
 3. Our platform supports it, but we're not aware that we can enable it or have forgotten to do so.

-   (If it seems like this is the case, let us know!)
+If it seems like a feature that we can and should enable, please [let us know][reporting-bugs]!

 ## Users